Ferrocene: Derivatives and variations

+As a substituent on alkyl (or similar) compounds, ferrocene is one of the strongest σ-donating groups known.

 Ferrocene analogues can be prepared with variants of cyclopentadienyl.
 For example, bisindenyliron and bisfluorenyliron.

-Carbon atoms can be replaced by heteroatoms as illustrated by Fe(η^{5}-C_{5}Me_{5})(η^{5}-P_{5}) and Fe(η^{5}-C_{5}H_{5})(η^{5}-C_{4}H_{4}N) ("azaferrocene").
-Azaferrocene arises from decarbonylation of Fe(η^{5}-C_{5}H_{5})(CO)_{2}(η^{1}-pyrrole) in cyclohexane.
+Carbon atoms can be replaced by heteroatoms as illustrated by Fe(\h{5}C5Me5)(\h{5}P5) and Fe(\h{5}C5H5)(\h{5}C4H4N) ("azaferrocene").
+Azaferrocene arises from decarbonylation of Fe(\h{5}C5H5)(CO)2(\h{1}pyrrole) in cyclohexane.
 This compound on boiling under reflux in benzene is converted to ferrocene.

 Iron arene complexes are possible, but bis(arene)s are difficult to stabilize.
 The bis(benzene)iron(II) cation, isoelectronic with bis(benzene)chromium, is unstable against nucleophilic attack, and decomposes "instantaneously" in acetonitrile.
 It can be observed, however, in metastable nitromethane solution.

 Because of the ease of substitution, many structurally unusual ferrocene derivatives have been prepared.
 For example, the penta(ferrocenyl)cyclopentadienyl ligand, features a cyclopentadienyl anion derivatized with five ferrocene substituents.